PolymerX/polymer-skeleton/README.md

 ## Polymer Skeleton
-> A mininum boilerplate to deliver a Polymer 2.x in ES6 syntax with Webpack and PostCSS.
+> A mininum boilerplate to deliver a Polymer 3.x with Webpack and PostCSS.
 > Made for personal use, glad if someone can get a good starting point from here. **Bye bye Bower**.